andrewdavidsmith/transferase/docs/building.md

 `g++-14` if it is not specified.
-Even if you have a different compiler, be aware that transferase uses the c++23 standard, so you will need either g++ with at least version 14.2.0, or clang++ with at least version 20.0.0, the latter not yet available in packages as I write this.
+Even if you have a different compiler, be aware that transferase uses the c++23 standard, so you will need either g++ with at least version 14.2.0, or clang++ with at least version 20.0.0, the latter not yet available in packages as I write this (Note: LLVM Clang 20 is available in packages as of 04/2025).
 The `-B build` tells it to put all the work inside the `build` directory, so you can easily delete it all if you made a mistake.

 Now is time for the build.
 The following basically runs make.
 Use `-j` to specify how many cores you want to use when building: